johnhays/dsgwdashboard/README.md

 If it comes up successfully, go to a browser and put in a HTTPS request to your domain name.
 If you get a dashboard, you have done everything correctly.

+The install will redirect http to https, if you don't want the redirect, see the end of [index.js](index.js)

 I have included a systemd service file in the util subdirectory which can be copied to /lib/systemd/system
 ```
 sudo cp util/dsgwdashboard.service /lib/systemd/system